phu142857/chatappJava-NodejsServer/README.md

 ## Support & Help

 If you encounter issues, please:
+1. Check the detailed README files in each component directory
-1. Check the Troubleshooting section
+2. Check the Troubleshooting section
-2. Check logs from Server, WebAdmin, and Client
+3. Check logs from Server, WebAdmin, and Client
-3. Check network connectivity between components
+4. Check network connectivity between components

 ---